 New Boutique Hotel in Tel Aviv by the Beach

-The new Debra Brown Hotel, by Brown Hotels, sets a new standard of luxury and style right at the heart of Tel Aviv, within walking distance of the beach.
-The hotel is inspired by a neo-classical design and was designed by the architect Prof. Yossi Friedman in the mythological building, previously known as the Deborah Hotel.
+The new Debrah Brown Hotel, by Brown Hotels, sets a new standard of luxury and style right at the heart of Tel Aviv, within walking distance of the beach.
+The hotel is inspired by an Uptown New York design and was designed by the architect Prof. Yossi Friedman in the mythological building, previously known as the Deborah Hotel.
 In addition to its 89 exquisitely decorated rooms, the hotel also offers a rooftop with a spacious sunbathing and immersion pool by a wonderful view of the city, an intimate spa suite and the "Malka" kosher restaurant of the esteemed chef Eyal Shani, where breakfast will also be served to hotel guests.
 By the end of 2021, a large spa and fitness center will be opened at the hotel, an intimate performances hall, in collaboration with "Barby", a conference and events hall, a synagogue and a conference room equipped for business people.

 The hotel is still under construction and some of the services we will offer in the future are not yet available.
 However, all staff members are here to accommodate you with any special request so that your stay at the hotel will be comfortable and enjoyable.

 The hotel has 89 rooms, designed to comfortably accommodate individuals, couples and families.
 The hotel offers six room types for singles, couples and families.
 High-quality and fine textiles, such as luxurious towels, bathrobes and Egyptian cotton sheets.